 I feel God has gifted me with skills, abilities, and talents which I am to use in Kingdom service.
 Organising things seems to come rather naturally (my INFJ personality type, no doubt, is to blame).
 I sing and can’t imagine using my voice for any purpose other than honouring God.
 Mentoring and discipleship have been a significant part of my journey.
 Having been at GCC now over fifteen years, it is through these gifts I have served the Body and the community.
 I love seeing and hearing GCC singing, reading Scripture, and sharing praises together every Sunday!

 With that said, it probably won’t surprise you that Proverbs 27:17, Colossians 3:16, and Romans 12 (the whole chapter) are among my favourite verses.
 I read through Philippians, Colossians and John 17 often.
 And the Psalms.
-Each morning I read a selection from John Piper (I have the Solid Joys app on my phone) and each evening I read from Paul David Tripp’s “New Morning Mercies”.
+Each morning I read a selection from John Piper (I have the Solid Joys app on my phone) and each evening I read from Robert J. Morgan’s Near to the Heart of God—Meditations on 366 Best-Loved Hymns.
+I’m also working my way through Walking with Frodo by Sarah Arthur.
 I try to read through the Bible at least every two years or so.
-Presently, in my C. S. Lewis Study Bible, I am in 1 Samuel.
+Presently, in my C. S. Lewis Study Bible, I am in 1 Corinthians.

 Feel free to send an email to email@example.com or send me a message on Facebook.